colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-45-23-178000-c-how-to-program-by-harvey-deitel-and-paul-j-deitel.md

 ## Conclusion

-"C++ How to Program" by Harvey Deitel and Paul J. Deitel is an excellent resource for anyone seeking to learn and become proficient in the C++ programming language.
+"C++ How to Program by Harvey Deitel and Paul J. Deitel is an excellent resource for anyone seeking to learn and become proficient in the C++ programming language.
 With its structured approach, extensive examples, and comprehensive coverage, this book will set you on the path to mastering C++.
 So, grab a copy, dive into the world of C++, and unlock endless programming possibilities!

 #programming #C++